 All About the CAMINO EXPERIENCE

-WHAT IS THE PROGRAM OFFERED BY THE CAMINO EXPERIENCE?
+WHAT IS THE GROUP PROGRAM OFFERED BY THE CAMINO EXPERIENCE?

 This is a group program for independent pilgrims walking the Camino Francés route of the Camino de Santiago in Spain.
 The program is designed to equip you with all the elements of a successful start to the pilgrimage, to prepare you for your unique journey, and to orient you to the Camino trail while on the trail.